jonasclick/SkySoar/README.md

 <img src="https://github.com/jonasclick/TBARO-Images/blob/main/Mockup%20Yellow.png?raw=true" alt="Image of the Pilot Practice Barometer App" height="600">

-This app is developed according to the guidelines from [Deutscher Aero Club e.V.](https://www.daec.de) and shows a pracitce state in accordance to their "Trainingsbarometer".
+This app is developed according to the guidelines from [Deutscher Aero Club e.V.](https://www.daec.de) and shows a practice state in accordance to their "Trainingsbarometer".

 ### Why should I use the Pilot Practice Barometer app?

 Glider pilots must maintain a certain level of practice to ensure safety during flights: The German Aero Club [Deutscher Aero Club e.V.](https://www.daec.de) calculates practice state by a certain combination of the amount of flight hours in the last six months and the amount of starts in the last six months, as shown on [their Practice Barometer poster](https://www.daec.de/media/files/2023/Sportarten/Segelflug/Downloads/DAeC-Trainingbarometer_A3-Plakat_RZ_Druck_a.pdf), which [can be found here](https://www.daec.de/sportarten/segelflug/downloads-termine/#c505).

-The App Pilot Practice Barometer evaluates the users flight data and displays a pracitce state of either green, yellow or red.
+The App Pilot Practice Barometer evaluates the users flight data and displays a practice state of either green, yellow or red.
 This allows glider pilots to make informed decisions about their readiness to fly.
 By integrating practice state information into a user-friendly interface, this app aims to become an essential companion for both novice and experienced glider pilots.

 ## Features